 Rhinoplasty is an outpatient procedure and is done under general anesthesia.
 Dr. Lozada has extensive training in multiple different rhinoplasty techniques and tailors his approach to each patient’s case.
 He specializes in both endonasal “scarless” as well as open rhinoplasty.

 During the procedure, the cartilage and bony structures of the nose are accessed via specialized incisions.
 The bone can be shaped with special tools and the cartilage may be removed, re-shaped, or augmented.
 Specific cases may require additional cartilage from either the septum or ear.

 At the conclusion, a splint is placed on the nose which is left in place for approximately 4-5 days.
 Dr. Lozada does not routinely place packing inside the nose after rhinoplasty surgery.

 Recovering from Rhinoplasty Surgery

-Recovery from rhinoplasty is highly variable depending on the type of procedure performed.
-Swelling and bruising are expected with the majority subisiding within two weeks.
-Patient’s may experience some discomfort after the procedure but high dose pain medication is not required.
+Recovery from rhinoplasty is highly variable depending on the type of procedure performed, for example, bulbose nose rhinoplasty recovery will be different from other types of rhinoplasties.
+Swelling and bruising are expected with the majority subsiding within two weeks.
+Patients may experience some discomfort after the procedure but high-dose pain medication is not required.